zeleps/BootloaderZ/README.md

 # Why?

 Flashing new firmware with minimal interaction with the physical board is really convenient in some cases.
-In my case, it was flashing my 3d printer's BTT GTR 1.0 board through my OctoPi at the press of a button (two actually, reset + LCD encoder button), which I can now trigger via RPi's GPIO and flash at will without any manual interaction.
+In my case, it was flashing my 3d printer's BTT GTR 1.0 board through my OctoPi at the press of a button (two actually, reset + LCD encoder button), which I can now trigger via RPi's GPIO and flash at will, without any manual interaction.

 # The project